YounesN/GOMC_Manual_Web/input_file.rst

   - Value 1: Ulong - Total run steps

+  .. important:: Seting the ``RunSteps`` to zero, and activating ``Restart`` simulation, will recalculate the energy of stored simulation's snapshots.

 ``EqSteps``
   Sets the number of steps necessary to equilibrate the system; averaging will begin at this step.

   - Value 1: Ulong - Equilibration steps

+  .. note:: In GCMC simulation, the ``Histogram`` files will be dumped at ``EqSteps``.

 ``AdjSteps``
-  Sets the number of steps per adjustment to the maximum constants associated with each move (e.g. maximum distance in xyz to displace, the maximum volume in :math:`Å^3` to swap, etc.)
+  Sets the number of steps per adjustment of the parameter associated with each move (e.g. maximum translate distance, maximum rotation, maximum volume exchange, etc.)

   - Value 1: Ulong - Number of steps per move adjustment